 Disclaimer: This post may contain affiliate links.
 These links, if used and purchases made, we may earn a small commission.
 These affiliate programs do not impact the recommendations we make or the resources we refer you to.
 Our focus is on providing you the best resources for your nonprofit journey.When you are first starting out in the nonprofit world, it can be hard to know how much a good nonprofit consultant will charge and what a project will cost.

-There are many different types of consultants, and their rates vary based on three factors; experience, type of consulting, type of engagement.
-The average nonprofit consultant fees range from $85-$152 per hour.
+There are many different types of consultants, and their rates vary based on three factors; experience, type of consulting, and type of engagement.
+The average nonprofit consultant fee ranges from $85-$152 per hour.
 Highly sought consultants can charge upwards of $300/hour, while less experienced consultants may charge as little as $50/hour.
 Nonprofits should expect to pay between 10% and 20% more if there is no established relationship with the consultant.
 Different types of nonprofit consultants have varying average rates, as discussed below.

 In this article, we’ll discuss the different types of consultants, what they do, how much they charge, and where to find them!
 Don’t miss the average hours by project type information at the end.

 Nonprofit consultant rates vary depending on experience, type of consulting, and the type of engagement.

 - Average retainer rate: $2,500-$5,000 per month

 What you pay also depends on factors about the project and the nonprofit organization itself.

 - The size of the project: Larger projects will generally require more time and therefore cost more.